 Hi!
-I'm Tim Parish, a former glider-pilot and now a self-confessed 'kite nut'.
-I just love getting out to fly something home-made, like this Sode kite, any month of the year.
-Often on my own - can you relate to that?
-I've been at it for a number of years now, testing and refining many single-line designs.
+I'm Tim Parish, a former glider-pilot and self-confessed "kite nut."
+I was at it for quite a number of years, testing and refining many single-line designs.
 I'm sure you'll enjoy this one!

 Don't be frustrated on very light-wind days!
 Chances are your Dowel Sode kite will still fly OK.

-Particularly when towed above tree-top height - an extra knot of wind might be all it needs.
+This is particularly true when it's towed above treetop height—an extra knot of wind might be all it needs.

 This kite has been proven to have good stability and performance.
 It's nice to have that peace of mind when gusts or lulls come through!